thermistor/ansible-sshd/README.md

 # Ansible role for sshd

-This config file is based on what shipped with Ubuntu xenial 16.04 LTS.
+The `sshd_config` file is based on what shipped with Ubuntu xenial 16.04 LTS.

 ## Example playbook